Mwags24/Brevolium_Notebook/_posts/2020-11-23-Poster_Page..md

 # Discussion

-As seen in the PCR graphs there is a very clear genetic difference between the two symbiont populations.
+As seen in the PCA graphs there is a very clear genetic difference between the two symbiont populations.
 Enough difference to classify the populations as different species (30%), could even be enough to consider them indifferent geneses.​
 Transcriptome data was unused prior – allows for more accurate identification as well as identification of the genes under selection.
 Becoming more common in identification studies in other animals.​
 Genes that encode for metabolism and photosynthesis were found to be under selection.​ Identifying and understanding the differences in symbionts can help better inform conservation efforts.​

-​

 # Conclusion

 * The Family of Simbiodinacidea is not yet fully taxinomically understood
-* Two corals from the same species can have two different species of symbiont within them
+* Two corals from the same species can have two different species of symbiont within them when at different depths
-* Genes that control photosynthesis are upregulated in deep corals.
+* Genes that control photosynthesis are under selection between the two populations.